Drug Charges and Penalties in NSW

 As you can see there is a lot to know about Drug Charges in NSW

 There is a sharp contrast between the use of illegal and mind-altering substances for recreational and fun purposes and ending up in a prison cell.
+Even a single night out experimenting with drugs could lead to jail time.

 Sometimes a person can start off just looking for a good time and quickly end up in the worst times of their lives.